GerritCodeReview/aws-gerrit/single-master/README.md

    for the meaning of the parameters
 * Add the plugins you want to install in `./gerrit/plugins`
 * Publish the image: `make gerrit-publish`

-NOTE: If you need a testing LDAP server you can find details on how to easily create one in the [LDAP folder](../ldap/README.md).

 ### Getting Started